 Why This is a Bad Approach: According to the Society for Human Resource Management (SHRM), 52 percent of all U.S. employers believe they have granted unfounded FMLA leave.
 When the situation is chronic, it can seriously dampen employee morale, and also drive up costs associated with replacement workers, overtime and lost productivity.

 The Fix: Unwarranted employee absences — particularly those that fall under the category of FMLA (Family and Medical Leave Act) abuse — can be tricky to track and manage.
 By looking at absence rates, you can determine your organizational patterns for leave requests for specific workgroups, geographies or divisions.
 These patterns enable you to spot outliers in the data (i.e. people who take more leave than average or groups that are taking less leave than average).
 From here, you can determine which manager requires a conversation about better FMLA monitoring.
-Check out this post for more tips.

 Staying Sane With Evidence